FairlyTales/Redux/README.md

 # Redux
-Creating our own simplified version of Redux.
-And using an actual Redux.
+Creating our own simplified version of Redux and using an actual Redux.